 PPP triggers can vary from patient to patient, and from one type of PPP to another1,3

 - Certain foods or beverages that are high in salt, carbohydrates, or potassium

 - Stress or fatigue

 - Exposure to cold temperatures or cold air

 - Resting after exercise

-Work with your patients to determine their individual triggers.
+Work with your patients and consider their subtype to help determine their individual triggers.